Psycojoker/prosopopee/docs/configuration.rst

 case you didn't specified "public: false" you'll **need** to specify a "cover:" entry like any other gallery.

-**NOTE**: except the "static: " option to disappear quite soon for a more generic approach to "choose your page style".
+**NOTE**: expect the "static: " option to disappear quite soon for a more generic approach to "choose your page style".

 Global settings